Schedule

 2) select Lab Public, password: l@bguest

+Double-click on the ArcGIS icon on the desktop.
 You can also download ArcGIS Pro on your own Windows PC.
 It should be a newer computer with plenty of memory and storage.
-Information here: Download ArcGIS Pro
+Log into your ArcOnline account here and follow the steps here: Download ArcGIS Pro

 Books: Get books (see syllabus) or copies available in GIS lab (top map drawer near room door).
 Do not remove these books from the rhoom.